 Swedish Meatball Ingredients

 To make these Swedish meatballs, start with ground venison and ground pork.
-You’ll also need yellow onion, panko breadcrumbs, eggs, fresh spinach, allspice, nutmeg, kosher salt, black pepper, olive oil, beef broth, all-purpose flour, and heavy whipping cream.
+You’ll also need yellow onion, panko breadcrumbs, eggs, fresh spinach, allspice, nutmeg, kosher salt, black pepper, olive oil, beef broth, Minute Tapioca, and heavy whipping cream.

 For serving, you’ll also need some fluffy mashed potatoes or egg noodles (or your other choice of starch).